liaoxiong3x/DeepCreamPy/README.md

 As with decensoring bar censors, perform the same steps of coloring the censored regions green and putting the colored image into the "decensor_input" folder.

-In addition, move the original images (before you colored them) into the "decensor_input_original" folder.
+In addition, move the original, uncolored images into the "decensor_input_original" folder.
 Ensure each original image has the same names as their corresponding colored version in the "decensor_input" folder.

 For example, if the original image is called "mermaid.jpg," then you want to put this image in the "decensor_input_original" folder and, after you colored the censored regions, name the colored image "mermaid.png" and move it to the "decensor_input" folder.